michaeliyer/mediaQueryHaiku/README.md

-Figuring out how to make this useful!
+Figuring out how to make this useful, Jerk!